rdmilligan/Saltwash360/README.md

 First, [install React 360](https://facebook.github.io/react-360/docs/setup.html) and create a default project.

-Next, drop the Saltwash360 files into the default project (incl. replacing the default client.js and index.js files)
+Next, drop the Saltwash360 files into the default project (incl. replacing the default client.js and index.js files).

 And that's it!
 Run the project in a browser - you can pan around the virtual world with a mouse.